jdesbonnet/zifon_pt5000/README.md

 ## Remote control hardware and software

-The section coming soon.
+This section is coming soon.
 It will include a nRF24L01+ to Raspberry Pi Pico 2 microcontroller hookup guide and a micropython script to listen and control the device.
-This should be easily extendable to any computer or microcontroller with a SPI bus eg a full Raspberry Pi (1 - 5), Arduino etc. (Actually you can probably get away without a SPI perhiperhal and bit-bang the SPI protocol with GPIO lines).
+This should be easily extendable to any computer or microcontroller with a SPI bus eg a full Raspberry Pi (1 - 5), Arduino etc. (Actually you can probably get away without a SPI peripheral and bit-bang the SPI protocol with GPIO lines).